jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

   which we will now use to validate the biomass predictions.
 Open and link these withheld samples in a new Map View.
 Compare the biomass values in the withheld samples to the model predicted biomass estimates.
   We will use these reference values to statistically evaluate our biomass predictions.
-* In the :guilabel:`Processing Toolbox`, go to the EnMAP-Box algorithms, expand the Accuracy Assessment menu, and select Regression Performance.
+* In the :guilabel:`Processing Toolbox`, go to :menuselection:`EnMAP-Box --> Accuracy Assessment --> Regression Performance`.
   Run the Regression Performance algorithm with the following inputs:

   * :guilabel:`Prediction`: :file:`biomass_estimation.bsq`
   * :guilabel:`Reference`: :file:`biomassSample_compliment.bsq`